Advice from Product Engineers to Test Engineers

 As a Test Engineer, you're likely to pick up on characteristics, trends and anomalies that the design and production teams won't.
 This is where a YMS tool or system comes in, to track data and share it with the team.
 It's easier to prove your point when you have charts and graphs to back it up.
 By sharing your expertise, you can influence the design at the start.
 This increases the chances of smooth production flow, and even reduced test time.

 During testing (Post-production)

-- Use the recommended additional die area allowed for testability
+Use max 3% rule of thumb for additional die area allowed for testability

 In conclusion, most of the advice from leading Product to Test Engineers boils to communication, planning and data.
-Communicate with the design and product teams at the start.
-Assist in the planning and design phase.
+Communicate with the design and product teams at the start Assist in the planning and design phase.
 Provide data from testing and previous projects to prove your point.
-These will help each successive project to run even more smoothly.
+These will help each successive project to run smoother and smoother.